 All clinicians who work in IAPT services should be qualified to deliver the treatments that they supply or be a trainee on an IAPT approved training course.

 Psychological Wellbeing Practitioner (PWP training) is commissioned by the NHS and delivered by local universities.
 PWP training usually consists of one day per week academic work and four days supervised practice.
 PWP training follows a national curriculum and trainees are all taught the same specific low intensity interventions including; behavioural activation, graded exposure, cognitive restructuring and panic management.
 Training is typically completed within 12 months and the curriculum is accredited by the British Psychological Society (BPS).

-HIT trainees undertake training on a specifically commissioned high intensity CBT course accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
-Training consists of two days a week at university and three days supervised practice in a clinical setting over a 12-month period.
+High intensity therapy (HIT) Cognitive-Behaviour Therapy (CBT) trainees undertake training on a specifically commissioned high intensity CBT course accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
+Training, which follows a national curriculum, consists of two days a week at university and three days supervised practice in a clinical setting over a 12-month period.

 The IAPT programme also provides shorter courses for existing mental health professionals who wish to develop their skills in other NICE recommended psychological therapies for depression.
 Each course is based on a national curriculum and is accredited by an appropriate professional body.
 The courses are specifically developed for people who are already working in IAPT services or are contracted to do so in the near future.
 As well as attending workshops, trainees see a prescribed number of depression training cases while receiving regular supervision.